Mech-Elites: Illuminating the Mechanic Space of GVGAI: Abstract

 \section{Abstract}

 This paper introduces a fully automatic method of mechanic illumination for general video game level generation.
 Using the Constrained MAP-Elites algorithm and the GVG-AI framework, this system generates the simplest tile based levels that contain specific sets of game mechanics and also satisfy playability constraints.
-We apply this method to illuminate mechanic space for $4$ different games in GVG-AI: Zelda, Solarfox, Plants, and RealPortals.
+We apply this method to illuminate the mechanic space for four different games in GVG-AI: Zelda, Solarfox, Plants, and RealPortals.
+With this system, we can generate playable levels that contain different combinations of most of the possible mechanics.
+These levels can later be used to populate game tutorials that teach players how to use the mechanics of the game.

 \ccsdesc[500]{Theory of computation~Evolutionary algorithms} \ccsdesc[500]{Applied computing~Computer games}

 \keywords{general video game, level generation, procedural content generation, map elites, evolutionary algorthims}